ArcShahi/ASM-x86-64/README.md

 help neko -Examples
 ```

-Keep in mind to properly assembly files that include some headers file.
-We've to
+Keep in mind to properly assembly files that include some headers file not in current dir, We've to :

 ```powershell
 # Pass the include directory.
 The path is relative to where the script was run.